retux-game/retux/deps/win32/README.txt

 Here you will find installers for Python 2.7 and Pygame 1.9.2a0.
 First double-click on the Python installer and follow the instructions given, then double-click on the Pygame installer and follow the instructions given.
-If you update Pacewar in the future, you can just download the plain source code distribution; reinstalling Python and Pygame will not be necessary.
+If you update the game in the future, you can just download the plain source code distribution; reinstalling Python and Pygame will not be necessary.